-The author of many law journal articles and about 500 newspaper articles, blogs and op-eds, Goldfarb writes a regular monthly book review (or article) for The Washington Lawyer, journal of the District of Columbia Bar Association, a column “CapitaLetters” for the Washington Independent Review of Books, and a blog for The Hill.
+The author of many law journal articles and about 600 newspaper articles, blogs and op-eds, Goldfarb writes a regular monthly book review (or article) for The Washington Lawyer, journal of the District of Columbia Bar Association, a column “CapitaLetters” for the Washington Independent Review of Books, and has written blogs for The Hill, plus articles for American Prospect, The Daily Beast, TIME Magazine, Politico, and others.
 He was a long time board member of The Alliance For Justice, and served on other boards such as Common Cause, American Jewish Committee, Yale Law School Association, and The Virginia Center for the Creative Arts.
 He also worked on several Presidential Commissions, including the National Advisory Commission of Civil Disorders, Commission to Revise Federal Criminal Law, and The Agenda for the Eighties.

 His eleventh book, In Confidence: When to Protect Secrecy and When to Require Disclosure, was published by Yale University Press in 2009.
 James Srodes, writing in The Washington Times called In Confidence "an important book" and the author "a creative legal philosopher," concluding, "This book is a must-read...for both the layman and legal professional."
 The Electronic Privacy Information Center review stated: ". . .Goldfarb's book is packed with interesting history, case studies, and legislative efforts to chart the way for confidentiality. . .The book is only 244 pages, but do not be misled you must set aside some quiet time to really get the best out of the experience of reading In Confidence . . .This book is written from the perspective of a very good legal mind. . .Goldfarb does an excellent job at provoking and stimulating the thought processes around confidentiality which is a slice of the privacy landscape."
 "The book is a dizzying journey through the history of confidentiality and privacy, questions of privilege, government secrecy, and game changing technologies that are ruling all of these issues.
 Despite the weight of the topics. . .the work reads more like an adventure story one that impacts our daily lives. . .Ronald Goldfarb makes these issues as current and personal as today's twitter message. . .In Confidence is very much a happening work that puts what read on the front pages in full historic, and current, perspective."
 Joseph Rothstein, Editor, EINNews.Com.
 The American Prospect reviewer added, Goldfarb draws on an impressive store of knowledge about the subject. . .[and] manages to stake out his own territory.
 He provides a guide to the legal milestones in confidentiality and includes relatively new media in his survey. . .manages to bring these difficult issues out into the open and to provide insight. . ."
 "Well balanced discussion and insightful comments. . .A great job.
 Deserves a wide audience. . ."
 Justice Earl Johnson (Ret.), Scholar in Residence Western Center on Law and Poverty.